 Here’s a step-by-step process to help you define the 2018 goals that are aligned with your body, mind and spirit!

 This goal setting exercise has you first reflect on last year.
-By reflecting on the things that stand out to you the most, you’ll see what made you happy and had the greatest impact on your life.
-I’m thrilled to have reached a hard core goal of publishing a book with my mom this past year called Maze of Thorns, and creating my website.
-However, spending time with familill of good hy is another large focus.
-It was a major milestone to be with my Mom through breast cancer especially when she got her bealth.
-On the fun and adventure side of my goals, it was a full on celebration when my husband I took my parents to Mexico in December.
+By reflecting on the things that stand out to you the most, you’ll see what made you happy and had the biggest impact on your life.
+I’m thrilled to have reached my goal of publishing a book, Maze of Thorns, with my mom this past year and creating my website.
+However, spending time with family is another large focus.
+It was a major milestone to be with my Mom through breast cancer especially when she got her bill of good health.
+On the fun side of my goals, it was a full on celebration when my husband I took my parents to Mexico in December.

 Practice self-love and make this easy on yourself.
 Don’t plan on coming up with everything from last twelve months in one sitting (maybe some of you can do that, not me).
 You might keep a sheet of paper handy and jot down things as they come to you.
 Or find a time when you do your best thinking – like I journal first thing in the morning.
 You could even imagine you were sharing your most memorable moments with someone.
 What would you highlight from the past year?